tskj/christmas-calendars/2019/tail-recursion.md

 # Tail recursion

 Tail recursion is a special way of writing recursive functions such that a compiler can optimize the recursion away and implement the algorithm as a loop instead.
-This is not because loops are inherently faster, but because every function call generally incurs the cost of a new stack frame in which it executes, sometimes leading to the dreaded `stack overflow` - where the beloved site of the same name gets its name.
+This is not because loops are inherently faster, but because every function call generally incurs the cost of a new stack frame in which it executes, sometimes leading to the dreaded `stack overflow` - where the beloved site of the same name, gets its name.
 Let's investigate how this works.

 But first we need to consider what recursion is and which functions are tail recursive and which are not.